openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 ##### Copying Dependencies from Container Images

-When building, the `kube-apiserver` and `etcd` dependencies will be copied from container images in the Installer Dockerfile.
+The previously described vendoring pattern presents disadvantages:
+* increase in the repo size;
+* security issues/warnings in code we do not own;
+* providers are rebuilt with every Installer change, whether or not the change is pertinent to the provider

+So as not to incur the same disadvantages, we opted to use a different approach for etcd and kube-apiserver needed for the provisioning via CAPI: they will be built into intermediary container images.
+During the Installer container build, those images are imported and the relevant binaries extracted.
+Because of that, etcd and kube-apiserver will have build cadences decoupled from the Installer's, being rebuilt only when needed.
+Because they run in the host machine, like the Installer, they will have to be built for all systems/arches supported, including cross-compiled darwin amd64/arm64.

+This architecture has 2 opposing disadvantages:
+* In CI: because there is no mechanism to detect and rebuild dependant images, Installer and etcd/KAS might temporarily drift apart and cause job failures when the expected versions do not match.
+This issue is probably alleviated by the frequent changes to the Installer repo and can be worked around by forcing an Installer rebuild.
+* In the release: in this case, there is a mechanism to trigger rebuilds automatically.
+Which means that the Installer image will be rebuilt with any changes to etcd/KAS, even if those changes don't necessarily require an Installer rebuild.

 For FIPS supported architectures the dependencies will be copied from the release image, while others will be copied from intermediary build images.
 During development, the dependencies can be obtained from the internet via a script.

-The method would eventually be used for CAPI controllers.

 #### Disk space and memory